Introduction

 Visualising time and data

 This concept will take the user on a data journey.
-It uses storytelling techniques to enable users to scroll through time, e.g. 5-year time-lapse.
+It uses storytelling techniques to enable users to scroll through time, e.g. a 5-year time-lapse.
 We explore the idea of presenting a snapshot in time – slowing everything down so it is understandable.

 Cluster forms identity